-- A. Structure of wheat
+A. Structure of wheat

-- B. Types of Wheat
+- B. Types of WheatC.
+Types of FlourD.
+Processing of W

-- C. Types of Flour

 - D. Processing of Wheat Flour

 - E. Uses of Flour in Food Production

 - F. Cooking of Flour (Starch)

 iii) SIMPLE BREADS

 - A. Principles of bread making

 - B. Simple yeast breads

 - C. Role of each ingredient in break making

 - D. Baking temperature and its importance